federicobozzini/unige-data-visualization/project/documentation.md

 - the user may select some external data to plot, with a radio button.
 The external data include "events", "reforms" and "legislatures".
 Events means some political or economic events that may have influenced the job market (divorce law introduction, abortion law introduction, introduction of the euro).
 Reforms means the main job market reforms introduced regarding the job market.
 Legislatures is self-explanatory.
 When some external data are selected, they are represented as a timeline, so with labeled vertical lines.

+The applications show a basic tooltip to the user to inform them of the rate values, according to the position of the mouse.

 ![app 1 screenshot](img/app1.png)

 ### App 2 - regional indicators